 Common Names: Cleaver's herb

-A relative of the coffee plant, Galium aparine has many colorful names besides cleaver's herb, which include goosegrass, robin-run the hedge, stickywilly and catchweed.
+A relative of the coffee plant, Galium aparine has many colorful names besides Cleaver's Herb, which include goosegrass, robin-run the hedge, stickywilly and catchweed.
 The last two names are significant when you consider that fresh cleaver's herb are fuzzy and have a tendency to stick to fabric.
 Although this natural herb is edible when boiled, this fuzz makes Galium aparine a poor choice to eat raw.

-In traditional folk medicine, cleaver's herb was used for rashes and other dermal disorders and injuries.
+In traditional folk medicine, Cleaver's Herb was used for rashes and other dermal disorders and injuries.
 In addition, organic Galium aparine appears to act as a relaxant.
 When boiled, the root of the Galium aparine plant produces a harmless red dye that is used in the manufacture of clothing made from organic fabrics.

-Claims regarding the health benefits of various medicinal herbs have not been scientifically proven in many cases; however, it is true that cleaver's herb is one of the herbs and spices in bulk that contains high levels of Vitamin C.
+Claims regarding the health benefits of various medicinal herbs have not been scientifically proven in many cases; however, it is true that Cleaver's Herb is one of the herbs and spices in bulk that contains high levels of Vitamin C.

-Keep in mind that even organic herbs and natural herbs contain active ingredients that may cause interactions and may not be appropriate for everyone; therefore, cleaver's herb should be used under the guidance of a licensed herbalist.
+Keep in mind that even organic herbs and natural herbs contain active ingredients that may cause interactions and may not be appropriate for everyone; therefore, Cleaver's Herb should be used under the guidance of a licensed herbalist.

 Write Your Own Review

-Questions & Answer for Cleavers Herb
+Questions & Answers for Cleavers Herb

 Please enter your email address and we will notify you as soon as is back in-stock.